Written by Slawomir (“Swavak”) Gromadzki, MPH

 – Include uncooked carrots, green leafy vegetables, tomatoes, cauliflowers and other vegetables in your diet as they are low in calories, but high in fibre and essential nutrients.
 In this way your body will stop craving for more food in between meals as it will have enough nutrients.
 Raw cabbage reduces the conversion of sugar and other carbohydrates into fat.

 – Never fry your foods but cook or bake them without oil.
+If you have to fry with oil use only organic raw coconut oil.

 SUPPLEMENTS AND HERBAL REMEDIES